Need a Lost Title for Your Motorcycle? Here’s How to Get One

 State-Specific Title Replacement Rules

-• Florida: Complete Form HSMV 82101 at a tax collector’s office.
+Florida: Complete Form HSMV 82101 at a tax collector’s office.
 A VIN inspection may be needed, plus a $75 fee.
 Titles are issued in 5 to 10 days.
 Third-party title recovery assistance cuts wait times significantly.
+To bypass restrictions, learn from our effective tips on making ATV street legal in Florida.

 DMV processes are slow and vary widely.
 Third-party services leverage digital tools and Montana’s no-sales-tax policy to deliver titles in about 3 days.
 Check your state’s DMV website for exact rules, but professional help can save you weeks.